Dear Whippet Lovers

 (please read through all of this page carefully thank you)

-Now into summer and there was very briefly some light at the end of the tunnel on the Covid-19 front.
+Now into winter there has been some very brief light at the end of the tunnel on the Covid-19 front.
 Now with new outbreaks the complete upheaval of life for everyone has hardly improved.
 I know you are all at home either working-from-home, from forced retrenchment, or your job has been suspended for the time being or for many other reasons related to Covid-19.
 Please read the following articles taken from the ABC website and other reliable sources with care and consideration.

 ATTENTION ATTENTION ATTENTION